False discovery rate smoothing: FDR smoothing: the basic approach

-\paragraph{Formulating the optimization problem.} FDR smoothing involves a conceptually simple modification of the two-groups model that leads to a non-standard high-dimensional optimization problem.
-First we construct this problem, and then we show how the solution can be used to produce spatially adaptive false discovery rates.
-Our method for actually solving the optimization problem is deferred to Sections \ref{sec:em_algorithm} and \ref{sec:augmented_lagrangian}.
+\paragraph{Formulating the model.} FDR smoothing involves a conceptually simple modification of the two-groups model (\ref{basicmixturemodel}) that leads to a non-standard high-dimensional optimization problem.
+In this section, we provide a high-level overview of the model.
+Technical details are deferred to Section \ref{sec:model_fitting}.

 Let each $z_i$ be associated with a vertex $s_i \in \mathcal{S}$ in an undirected graph $\mathcal{G}$ with edge set $\mathcal{E}$.
-For example, in the fMRI problem shown in the next section, each $s_i$ is a voxel, and $\mathcal{E}$ encodes a three-dimensional adjacency structure in which $(i,j) \in \mathcal{E}$ if and only if sites $i$ and $j$ are adjacent on the 3D grid.
-Now suppose that the prior probability in (\ref{basicmixturemodel}) changes from site to site:
+For example, in an fMRI problem, each $s_i$ is a voxel, and $\mathcal{E}$ is a three-dimensional grid.
+Suppose that the prior probability in (\ref{basicmixturemodel}) changes from site to site:

+Thus $e^{\beta_i}$ is the prior odds that site $s_i$ has a signal.
+Section \ref{sec:model_fitting} describes how $f_0$ and $f_1$ are estimated, but for now we assume that they are fixed.